akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/upload_content_liferay.md

 }
 ```

-To make the bean available to Camel just add it into the source of your *jboss-camel-context.xml*
+To make the bean available to Camel just add it to the source of your *jboss-camel-context.xml*
 ```
     <bean class="org.test.MyDocumentSender" id="DocumentSender"/>
     <camelContext id="spring-context" xmlns="http://camel.apache.org/schema/spring">